lnalborczyk/phd_thesis/docs/06-chap6.md

 After the rumination induction, participants were asked to continue to think about "the meaning, causes, and consequences" of their feelings while either repetitively making mouth movements (for participants allocated in the "Mouthing" condition) or finger-tapping with the dominant hand for five minutes (for participants allocated in the "Tapping" condition).
 Afterwards, state rumination was again evaluated using the *RUM* scale.

 In order to evaluate trait rumination, participants completed the short version of the RRS (see above).
 Then, they filled in the questionnaire on the modality of the thoughts that occurred while performing the motor task (see above).
-Figure \@ref(fig:diagram) summarises the full procedure.
+Figure \@ref(fig:diagramCH6) summarises the full procedure.

 \begin{figure}[ht]

-{\centering \includegraphics[width=1\linewidth]{06-chap6_files/figure-latex/diagram-1}
+{\centering \includegraphics[width=1\linewidth]{06-chap6_files/figure-latex/diagramCH6-1}

 }

-\caption{Timeline of the experiment, from top to bottom.}(\#fig:diagram)
+\caption{Timeline of the experiment, from top to bottom.}(\#fig:diagramCH6)
 \end{figure}

 ### Data analysis